Why You Need Construction Insurance

 Sleek Mounted Solar Panels

-One of the reasons The Home Store decided to partner with SolarCity is the attractive look of its solar panels.
+Today’s solar panels are quite attractive.
 As you can see in the photo of our sales center’s two-story model home, the solar panels sit low to the roof in a sleek, modern appearance that enhances the curb appeal for savvy, energy conscious buyers.

 Now that Daylight Saving Time has arrived and spring is two weeks away, many customers are ready to start building their home.
 Other customers are getting ready to select their modular builder.
 With interest rates predicted to rise by June and housing starts to increase to their highest level in several years, getting started soon is a wise move.
 Here is some advice about ensuring that your modular home contract includes what you expect.